tknight0000/connect/README.md

 # Cool Stats

-The following stats are the average across 1,000,000 computer vs computer games at expert difficulty.
+The following statistics are the average across 1,000,000 computer vs computer games at expert difficulty.

 -	Games Drawn: `15.92%`
 -	O Wins: `39.84%`
 -	X Wins: `60.16%`

-To provide the statistics above, it took ~6 minutes for 8 threads to individually generate 125,000 games each for average of 2.94 ms/game.
+To provide the statistics above, it took ~6 minutes for 8 threads to individually generate 125,000 games each at an average of 2.94 ms/game.
 See the `How To Generate AI/ML Datasets For Training` section to learn how to generate your own statistical databases!

 # Build